sito8943/some-javascript-utils/README.md

 ```

-_function to get a cookie value_
+# getCookie

-Hot to use it?
+Hot to import it?

 ```